spilgames/pyvertica/docs/index.rst

       --even-not-empty      Do not stop if the target DB is not empty.
       --limit LIMIT         Limit the number of rows to copy over, per table.
       --truncate            Truncate destination tables before copying data over.
-      --source-pwd SOURCE_PWD
-                            Password of the source vertica.
-Needed only if vsql needs to be used to get the ddls.
       --source-not-reconnect
                             Do not try to avoid load balancer by reconnecting.
       --target-not-reconnect
                             Do not try to avoid load balancer by reconnecting.
-      --target-host TARGET_HOST
-                            If the target name of the CONNECT statement needs to be given.
       --config-path CONFIG_PATH
                             Absolute path to a config file (useful for storing credentials).